Description And Comments

 At the other end, the Hogsmeade Village station lies within the footprint of the Dragon Challenge roller coaster and provides pedestrian access to Hogsmeade and IOA’s Lost Continent themed area.
 On days of low-to-average attendance, disembarking guests will be allowed directly into Hogsmeade, less than a minute’s walk away.
 On days of heavy attendance, they’ll be directed to the bridge between The Lost Continent and Jurassic Park, where they’ll have to either queue to enter Hogsmeade or obtain a free timed-entry ticket to visit The Wizarding World at a specified time.

 Despite all these challenges, the Hogwarts Express managed to move one million riders in its first month of operation, surprising everyone with its operational efficiency.
 As a result, lines rarely exceed 15 minutes in the morning and evening, although the queue may swell to an hour in mid-afternoon.
-If the wait is less than 30 minutes, it is typically quicker to take to train than walk to the other Wizarding World.
+The walk from one train station to the other is just under a mile, and takes 20 minutes at a moderate pace.
+If the posted wait is 15 minutes or less, it is typically quicker to take to train than walk to the other Wizarding World.

 Guests exiting in Hogsmeade have a chance to take a photo with the locomotive before it backs out for its next run.
 Guests departing from Hogsmeade should pose with the static train outside the station before they queue up.